-Gardaland is a fun park located in nothern Italy on the east shore of Lake Garda, the biggest italian lake.
-The place is roughly 20 minutes away from my home town but, as often happens, it is so close that you always think that you can get there anytime you want.
+Gardaland is a fun park located in northern Italy on the east shore of Lake Garda, the biggest Italian lake.
+The place is roughly 20 minutes away from my hometown but, as often happens, it is so close that you always think that you can get there anytime you want.
 So you end up to never go and, as a matter of fact, the last time I did was probably 20 years ago!

-Enough is enough, I said, so last weekend I packed my back pack, dressed up my son and off I went.
-My son was so happy about it (it was his first time) that he eagerly boarded every roller coaster we found, despite being sometime scared of it.
+Enough is enough, I said, so last weekend I packed my backpack, dressed up my son and off I went.
+My son was so happy about it (it was his first time) that he eagerly boarded every roller coaster we found, despite being sometimes scared of it.

 Nowadays Gardaland is full of roller coasters but it was not always that way.
 It opened in 1975, when it was more a family place than a modern fun park; for this reason there are still many places where you can sit down and rest, a thing you sure need to do since this place is now huge (probably 4 or 5 times bigger than when it originally opened).